-- We've secured the funding for the Tauriko West enabling works to prepare the land for development for the first 2,400 homes in Tauriko West and continued development and expansion of the Tauriko Business Estate. - Preparation for short-term transport improvements in the Tauriko West area is underway to support development and improve access to public transport, walking and cycling. - We are just completing our structure plan and rezoning proposal for Tauriko West for public notification, which will give all members of the public the opportunity to give their views. - The initial stages of structure planning and rezoning of the Keenan Rd area are underway, including community engagement.
+- We've secured the funding for the Tauriko West enabling works to prepare the land for development for the first 2,400 homes in Tauriko West and continued development and expansion of the Tauriko Business Estate. - Preparation for short-term transport improvements in the Tauriko West area is underway, which will support the development of the first 2,400 homes, the Tauriko Business Estate, and improved access to public transport, walking and cycling. - We are just completing our structure plan and rezoning proposal for Tauriko West for public notification, which will give all members of the public the opportunity to give their views. - The initial stages of structure planning and rezoning of the Keenan Rd area are underway, including community engagement.
 This includes technical workstreams like transport and access, geotechnical reports, stormwater and environmental assessments.

-- Construction of the Tauriko West enabling works and progressing the early phases of capital expenditure to support growth in Keenan Rd. - Subject to completing the planning process in Tauriko West, you can expect the first houses to start being built from 2027. - Working with lead agency Waka Kotahi, to design and implement improvements to SH29 and SH29A, from Omanawa Road to the Takitimu Drive Toll Road roundabout, and SH29A to Barkes Corner intersection (Pyes Pa Road/Cameron Road). - Completing the structure planning and rezoning of the Keenan Rd area for urban development.
+- Construction of the Tauriko West enabling works and progressing the early phases of capital expenditure to support growth in Keenan Rd. - Subject to completing the planning process in Tauriko West, you can expect the first houses to start being built from 2027. - Working with lead agency Waka Kotahi, to design and implement improvements to State Highway 29 (SH29) and State Highway 29A (SH29A), from Omanawa Road to the Takitimu Drive Toll Road roundabout, and SH29A to Barkes Corner intersection (Pyes Pa Road/Cameron Road). - Completing the structure planning and rezoning of the Keenan Rd area for urban development.